-- Gruevski has been pictured in public ceremonies with a map of his country that included the Greek province of Macedonia all the way south to Mount Olympus as one united political entity. - Gruevski has erected numerous newly created duplicates of Ancient Macedonian Hellenic personalities and has renamed streets and squares for them in various places of the FYROM.
-More recently, he has commissioned a \$5 million project to erect a 20-meter statue of Alexander the Great in the center of Skopie. - In a display of meddling in Greece's internal affairs, in April Skopje issued an unprecedented statement on Greek authorities' arrest of four protesters that obstructed a Greek military convoy near the city of Florina in northwest Greece near the Greece-FYROM border.
+- Dec.
+2006: Provocations begin when Gruevski renamed Skopje's international airport "Alexander the Great." - Jan.
+2009: Gruevski named that nation's main highway after "Alexander the Great" to the dismay of EU officials.
+(Note: This highway project is partially financed by Greece, which pledged \$75 million as part of its Hellenic Plan for the Reconstruction of the Balkans.) - Gruevski renamed Skopje's main stadium after "Philip II, the Macedon." - After making a commitment to cease use of the "Sun of Vergina" per the Interim Accord, the FYROM reintroduced this Hellenic symbol as the symbol of its country in television advertising spots currently running internationally, including in the United States. - Gruevski has been pictured in public ceremonies with a map of his country that included the Greek province of Macedonia all the way south to Mount Olympus as one united political entity. - Gruevski has erected numerous newly created duplicates of Ancient Macedonian Hellenic personalities and has renamed streets and squares for them in various places of the FYROM.
+On June 21, 2011, FYROM erected a 40-foot statue of Alexander the Great in the center of Skopje.
+The controversial project cost \$13 million amid a 30 percent unemployment rate. - April 2010: In a display of meddling in Greece's internal affairs, Skopje issued an unprecedented statement on Greek authorities' arrest of four protesters that obstructed a Greek military convoy near the city of Florina in northwest Greece near the Greece-FYROM border.
 Skopje expressed concern for the protesters while identifying them as so-called "Macedonians" in an attempt to create a "Macedonian minority" in northwest Greece.
-Greek FM Spokesman George Koumoutsakos rebuked Skopje's statement, calling it another "provocative attempt to blatantly distort reality."
-11 - April 2010: FYROM announced plans to use the name "Macedonian Chairmanship 2010" for its chairmanship at the Council of Europe that starts in May 2010.12 Greek Foreign Ministry Spokesman Gregory Delavekouras identified this act as a "provocative" one in an April 15, 2010 briefing.13
+Greek FM Spokesman George Koumoutsakos rebuked Skopje's statement, calling it another "provocative attempt to blatantly distort reality." - April 2010: FYROM announced plans to use the name "Macedonian Chairmanship 2010" for its chairmanship at the Council of Europe that starts in May 2010.
+Greek Foreign Ministry Spokesman Gregory Delavekouras identified this act as a "provocative" one in an April 15, 2010 briefing.

-These provocative acts, which offend Greece and its citizens, demonstrate FYROM's continued ignorance of the basic principle of good neighborly relations.
+These provocative acts offend Greece and its citizens.
+They demonstrate FYROM's continued ignorance of the basic principle of good neighborly relations.
 Moreover, AHI contends the acts do not embrace policies compatible with EU or Euro-Atlantic values and standards.